Hauking1/GaltonBrettSimulation/README.md

 # FunWithDrawing
-I am willing to try out the pygfx and hafing fun with it :)
+I am willing to try out the pygfx and having fun with it :)